KangYoungIn/compressaction/README.md

 # **File Compression & Extraction**

 **File Compression & Extraction** is a GitHub Actions plugin that allows you to compress and extract files and folders in `zip`, `tar`, and `tar.gz` formats.
+Unlike other solutions, this action **does not require tools like `tar` or `zip` to be installed on the build agent**.
+Instead, it utilizes built-in Node.js libraries to handle compression and extraction.

 ---